oefi/MediaRuntimeComparator/README.md

       **Option A – Clone the repository**

-      Run `git clone https://github.com/yourusername/MediaRuntimeComparator.git` and then `cd MediaRuntimeComparator`.
+      - Run `git clone https://github.com/yourusername/MediaRuntimeComparator.git` and then `cd MediaRuntimeComparator`.

-   **Option B – Download the ready‑to‑use ZIP**
+      **Option B – Copy the script directly**

-      Go to the [Releases](../../releases) page of this repository and download the latest `.zip` package.
+      - Navigate to the [Files](../../) section of this repository
-      Unzip it to a folder of your choice.
+      - open `MediaRuntimeComparator.ps1`
+      - click **Raw** → then copy and paste the contents into a new file named `MediaRuntimeComparator.ps1` on your computer.

 2. **Ensure `ffprobe.exe` is available:**
    - Download it as part of the official [FFmpeg builds](https://ffmpeg.org/download.html).
      On Windows, you can grab a pre‑compiled zip from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/) or [BtbN builds](https://github.com/BtbN/FFmpeg-Builds/releases).